Industry Guidelines For Intimacy On Stage And For Screen To Be Launched Tonight

 - Best serve the spirit and intention of the project

 This work, and this way of thinking about and executing intimate scenes is relatively new.
-In the post #metoo era, New Zealand is one of the leading practitioners globally, shifting practice and culture and establishing a highly trained pool of experienced Intimacy Coordinators under the mentorship of trainer Ita O’Brien in the UK.
+In the post #metoo era, New Zealand is one of the leading practitioners globally, shifting practice and culture and establishing a highly trained pool of experienced Intimacy Coordinators under the mentorship of Intimacy Coordinator, Ita O’Brien, Founder of Intimacy on Set in the UK.

 Jennifer Ward-Lealand explains: “Intimate scenes are where the performer is most vulnerable and most exposed - people can get hurt in these scenes, either physically or psychologically.
 Again and again we come back to the comparison with stunts, because it helps reframe the way we all think about these scenes.
 What level of care would you put into a stunt scene, how much resource and planning?
 Would you hire a stunt coordinator?”